jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 25.06.2024:v0.75
 * Firmware now contains bootloader so it can be loaded without a launcher/direct from m5burner
-* Added SGP & AP support for Mega Man I/II and Mystic Quest
+* Added SGB & AP support for Mega Man I/II and Mystic Quest
 * Added USB serial debug output to the entire function chain leading up to the main emulator loop.
 This should hopefully aid in helping debug games, and provide more comprehensive information for trouble shooting.
 * Added CPU mode to settings menu (CPU MODE: FAST/COMPATIBLE), defaults to fast.
 Enabled automatically for titles known to need this: Battlezone so far, will add any reported titles.
 For now it takes effect only upon restart of the emulator (will take effect immediately in future update).
 This disables all speed hacks,and forces rendering of every line of every frame.
 * BLE gamepad support only stable in file picker, causes restart during emulation so still disabled.